Eideticom/docker-noload/README.md

 `docker run -i -t rdma:latest`

 to jump into an interactive session on the container.
+However this container will be limited by a few things:

+1. The image will not have access to the the /dev/* nodes needed to establish and run RDMA.

+2. Not all the kernel modules on the host may be loaded so we may not have access to certain things needed to run RMDA.

+To overcome these issues use the run-rdma script.

+## The run-rdma script

+Add this..